crewAIInc/crewAI/docs/how-to/AgentOps-Observability.md

 At a high level, AgentOps gives you the ability to monitor cost, token usage, latency, agent failures, session-wide statistics, and more.
 For more info, check out the [AgentOps Repo](https://github.com/AgentOps-AI/agentops).

 ### Overview
 AgentOps provides monitoring for agents in development and production.
-It provides a dashboard for monitoring agent performance, session replays, and custom reporting.
+It provides a dashboard for tracking agent performance, session replays, and custom reporting.

-Additionally, AgentOps provides session drilldowns that allows users to view Crew agent interactions, LLM calls, and tool usage in real-time.
+Additionally, AgentOps provides session drilldowns for viewing Crew agent interactions, LLM calls, and tool usage in real-time.
 This feature is useful for debugging and understanding how agents interact with users as well as other agents.

 ![Agent Sessions Overview](..%2Fassets%2Fagentops-overview.png)
 ![Session Drilldowns](..%2Fassets%2Fagentops-session.png)